-"You…you can't marry Kristoff, because you don't love him," every living thing in the church has stopped breathing.
+Every living thing in the church stopped breathing.
 The preacher raised his eyebrows.
 The groom was appalled.

 "I can't let you marry him because I know what it feels like, living a life that isn't real.
-I can't allow you to go through that, because I love you, Anna," Elsa felt tears brew in her eyes, "I love you enough to stand on that alter next to you.
+I can't allow you to go through that, because I love you, Anna," Elsa felt tears brew in her eyes.
+"I love you enough to stand on that altar next to you.
 I love you more than life."

-"…do you really mean that?"
-Anna's voice was fragile, delicate, like a flower about to lose all of its petals.
-Elsa laughed, her choked up with stifled sobs.
+"Do you really mean that?"
+Anna's voice was fragile, delicate, a flower about to lose all of its petals.
+Elsa laughed, choked up.

-"Of course I do," she replied, and then water dripped down her cheeks.
-Anna burst out a huge grin, a smile wider than any she had ever seen.
+"Of course I do," she replied as water dripped down her cheeks.
+Anna face burst into a huge grin, a smile wider than any she had ever seen.

-Suddenly Elsa was embraced, and she felt warm, luscious lips press themselves against her own.
+Suddenly Elsa was embraced and she felt warm, luscious lips press themselves against her own.
 Her eyes bulged out of their sockets and she gasped, disbelieving.
-But she didn't pull away, because she had dreamt of this moment for nearly her entire life.
-She had never imagined that her fantasy would be real.
-Eventually she closed her eyes and placed her hands on Anna's hips gently.
+She didn't pull away because she'd dreamt of this moment for nearly her entire life.
+She'd never imagined that her fantasy would be real.
+Eventually she closed her eyes and gently placed her hands on Anna's hips.

 "I love you too, Elsa," she said, and then they hugged, squeezing tightly.
 Olaf was clapping and cheering, he was always enthusiastic about love, and soon others were applauding as well.
-But she could care less.
+She could care less.
 She was the happiest person alive.

-She had her sister's heart, she been had guarding it all along.
+She had her sister's heart; she'd been guarding it all along.